 And the way he became rich was by building a list of subscribers to his translation of Homer’s Iliad.
-If he were doing it today – we’d call this crowd-funding.
+If he were doing it today – we’d call this crowdfunding.

-Just look at the list of his subscribers:
+Look at the list of his subscribers:

 Taken as a whole, the list reads like an early 18th century Who’s Who: one Royal Highness, seventeen dukes, three marquises, forty-nine earls, seven duchesses, one marchioness, and eight countesses – and a huge number of other influential figures.

 Not bad, eh?

 If you are keen to know how Pope managed this, you may possibly want to read my crowd-funded novel, in which he plays a significant part.
 It’s set at exactly the time when he was drumming up subscribers,

 as I am now.